lumsen/PRIM_Funkloch/README.md

 ## Getting Started

-To run this project locally, you have two main options:

-### Option 1: Open `index.html` Directly (Simple, but may have limitations)

-1. Navigate to the root directory of the project (`c:\Repo\PRIM_Funkloch`).
-2. Open the `index.html` file directly in your web browser.

-*Note: This method might encounter issues with loading modules or certain browser security restrictions.*

-### Option 2: Use a Local Web Server (Recommended)

-Using a local web server is the recommended way to run this project, as it handles module loading and other web-related functionalities correctly.
+To run this project locally, you can use a local web server.
+This is the recommended approach as it correctly handles module loading and other web-related functionalities.

-1.  **Install a local web server (if you don't have one):**
+1.  **Start a local web server:**
-    *   If you have Node.js and npm installed, you can install a simple HTTP server globally:
+    *   If you have Node.js and npm installed, you can install a simple HTTP server globally (e.g., `npm install -g http-server`) and then run it from the project's root directory.
-        ```bash
-        npm install -g http-server
-        ```
-    *   Alternatively, many code editors (like VS Code with the "Live Server" extension) provide built-in options.
+    *   Alternatively, many code editors (like VS Code with extensions such as "Live Server") provide built-in options to serve static files.

-2.  **Start the web server:**
-    *   Open your terminal or command prompt.
-    *   Navigate to the project's root directory:
+    *   Ensure your web server is configured to serve files from the project's root directory.
-        ```bash
-        cd c:\Repo\PRIM_Funkloch
-        ```
-    *   Start the HTTP server.
-If you installed `http-server`, run:
-        ```bash
-        http-server
-        ```
-        (This will typically start a server on `http://localhost:8080` or a similar port.)

-3.  **Access the application:**
+2.  **Access the application:**
-    *   Open your web browser and go to the address provided by the web server (e.g., `http://localhost:8080`).
+    *   Open your web browser and navigate to the address provided by your local web server (e.g., `http://localhost:8080` or `http://127.0.0.1:5500`).

+*Note: Opening `index.html` directly in the browser might work for basic functionality but can lead to issues with module loading or browser security restrictions.*

 ## File Structure